openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The evaluation of the floating-point remainder operator '%' never throws an error, even if the right-hand operand is zero.
-Overflow, underflow. or loss of precision cannot occur.
+Overflow, underflow, or loss of precision cannot occur.

 .. index::